 PURPOSE: The Human Rights Day is observed every year on December 10th to take action in our own daily lives, to uphold the rights that protect us all and thereby promote the kinship of all human beings.
 In December 1948, UNESCO was the first United Nations agency to place the Universal Declaration at the heart of all its action, to promote it across the world through education and the media.
 Human Rights Day will capture all the moments from this year’s commemoration and seeks to increase knowledge on the universality and indivisibility of human rights, especially among young people, inspire people to create a movement of shared humanity while empowering them to fight for their rights and take action.

-The celebration of the UDHR75 will:
+The celebration will:

 • Educate: Increasing global knowledge and awareness of the UDHR and its enduring relevance for our times and for the future; and showing how the Declaration has guided the work of UN Human Rights.